pombreda/lepl/doc-src/debugging.rst

 support hashing.

-.. index:: Lexer rewriter used, but no tokens found
+.. index:: Lexer rewriter used but no tokens found

 Missing Tokens
 --------------